Guide to Continuity of Teaching

 The Center for Distance and Online Learning offers training and support and encourages the following:

-- Be ready with media tools so you can quickly switch over in an emergency: Training for TechSmith Knowmia, Collaborate Ultra, VoiceThread and other synchronous and asynchronous tools is available year-round.
+• Be ready with media tools so you can quickly switch over in an emergency: Training for YuJa Video Platform, VoiceThread, and other synchronous and asynchronous tools are available year-round.
 Training and workshop schedules will be announced and posted on HVCC web site, but feel free to call for additional times and individual consultations.

-- If you need to work or train from home due to school shut-down: Just-in-time training for emergency alternative delivery can be scheduled remotely as needed.
-Existing training and support materials are available on the Distance and Online Learning Support and Tutorials tab in Blackboard.
+• If you need to work or train from home due to a school shut-down: Just-in-time training for emergency alternative delivery can be scheduled remotely as needed.
+Existing training and support materials are available on the Distance and Online Learning Support Knowledge Base.
 Online training courses are available online and you can be added at any time.

 Get in Touch